War3zuk/War3zuk-Alpha-18-Stable-AIO/Readme.md

 Edited HD M3 Auto (Now Uses Proper RepairKit)
 Edited ALL Classes To Include MedicalFirstAidBandages

+ALL Zombies PercAdd Health Additional 1.1 To Health (110%) ALL Animals PercAdd Health Additional 0.5 To Health (50%)

 Updated v3.01 to v3.02

 A few people have mentioned getting an Odd NRE (Red Error In Console)